pupil-labs/pupil-docs/user-docs/pupil-capture.md

 printed calibration marker like the one shown in the video.
 [Download markers to print](/images/pupil-capture/calibration-markers/pupil_calibration_marker.pdf) or display on smartphone/tablet screen.

 1. Select `Manual Marker Calibration`
-1. Press `c` on your keyboard or click the blue circular `C` button in the left hand side of the world window to start calibration.
+1. Press `c` on your keyboard or click the blue circular `C` button on the left hand side of the world window to start calibration.
 1. Stand in front of the subject (the person wearing the Pupil headset) at the distance you would like to calibrate.
 (1.5-2m)
 1. Ask the subject to follow the marker with their eyes and hold their head still.
 1. Show the marker to the subject and hold the marker still.
 You will hear a "click" sound when data sampling starts, and one second later a "tick" sound when data sampling stops.
 1. Move the marker to the next location and hold the marker still.
-1. Repeat until you have covered the subjects field of view (generally about 9 points should suffice).
+1. Repeat until you have covered the subject's field of view (generally about 9 points should suffice).
 1. Show the 'stop marker' or press `c` on your keyboard or click the blue circular `C` button in the left hand side of the world window to stop calibration.

 <!--